pombreda/pgreloaded/README.txt

 3. License
 ----------
-This library is distributed under the Public Domain, except for the code below sdl/ (package pygame2.sdl), which is licensed under the zlib license stated in the COPYING file.
+This library is distributed under the Public Domain.
+Parts of the library might use a different license.
+In that case, the specific files contain the license information.
+If there is not license information in the file, it is distributed under the Public Domain.

 This basically means you can use Pygame Reloaded in any project and in any way you want.
-In cases, where specific laws do not recognize the Public Domain, this library uses the zlib license.
+In cases where specific laws do not recognize the Public Domain, this library uses the zlib license.
 Please see the COPYING.txt file for further information.